Hank Wadsworth with the Purduettes at rehearsal in Fall 2025.

 After graduation, marriage, and a brief stint in West Lafayette, the couple spent several years living and working in Oregon.
 Eventually, the Wadsworth’s moved back to town.
 In 1990, after earning a Ph.D. in Child Development and Family Studies, Emy was asked to create and administer a national survey on Women in Engineering Programs.

-Her love of music never left though, and Emy became involved with the Purduettes after being asked by several other PMO alumni to help create programming that would engage and retain young women in the ensemble.
-Emy was a key player in the creation of the Purduettes mentor program, which still exists today.
+As a result of her work, Emy was approached by Purduettes alumni to help create programming that would engage and retain young women in the ensemble.
+She took on a major role in the creation of the Purduettes mentor program, which still exists today.